Our mission is to protect and promote animal and human health through early detection and monitoring of animal diseases.

 The University of Minnesota Veterinary Diagnostic Laboratory (VDL) is a national leader in providing rapid diagnosis of animal diseases, identifying emerging diseases, developing new diagnostic methods, and training diagnosticians and veterinarians.

-VDL serves the interests of the livestock and poultry industry, animal research scientists and educators, and companion animal owners and provides strong support to the state and national animal and human health system.
+The VDL serves the interests of the livestock and poultry industry, animal research scientists and educators, and companion animal owners.
+We provide strong support to the state as the official laboratory of the Minnesota Board of Animal Health as well as supporting the national animal and human health system.

 The laboratory is a part of the University of Minnesota College of Veterinary Medicine and serves as Minnesota’s only full service laboratory for animal health diagnosis.

 The VDL is fully accredited by the American Association of Veterinary Laboratory Diagnosticians.

 Quality Assurance Letter

 The Veterinary Diagnostic Laboratory (VDL) has been part of the University of Minnesota since 1904, when it opened with a staff of four people and a mission to serve as the state's major diagnostic facility for health and disease in livestock, poultry, and companion animals.